celestiaorg/nmt/spec/nmt.md

 ## Generate Namespace Proof

-The `ProveNamespace` can be used to generate a namespace proof for a specific namespace ID.
+The `ProveNamespace` method can be used to generate a namespace proof for a specific namespace ID.

 ```go
 func (n *NamespacedMerkleTree) ProveNamespace(nID namespace.ID) (Proof, error)